 (b) a licence to give effect to that arrangement granted in terms of subsection (2) of that section.

-6. Licences under section 6B
+6. Licence in force at 1 Jan 2001 under repealed Act s.
+6B

 (1) Section 218(3) applies to a licence under section 6B of the repealed Act for the use of tangible property vested in the Minister that is in force immediately before the commencement.